cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

     return 0;
 }
 ```
-Notice the semicola and curly braces!
+Notice the semicolons and curly braces!
 Just copy the code snippet to a new file, e.g., `HelloWorld.cpp` in your current folder.
 Let's compile and run it:
 ```shell
 g++ -o helloworld HelloWorld.cpp
 ./helloworld  # what output do you expect?